 The spread of COVID-19, which has caused a broad impact globally, including restrictions on travel and quarantine policies put into place by businesses and governments, may have a material economic effect on our business.
-New or renewed restrictions may be implemented in response to evolving conditions and overall uncertainty about the timing of widespread availability of vaccines.
+New or renewed restrictions may be implemented in response to evolving conditions, new variants of the virus (including the Omicron variant) and overall uncertainty about the timing of widespread availability of vaccines.
 While the potential economic impact brought by and the duration of the pandemic may be difficult to assess or predict, it has already caused, and is likely to result in further, significant disruption of global financial markets, which may reduce our ability to access capital either at all or on favorable terms.
 In addition, a recession, depression or other sustained adverse market event resulting from the spread of COVID-19 could materially and adversely affect our business and the value of our common stock.